 autompg_df.head()

-Another dataset that we'll be using for our purpose is google stock dataset which has information about stock open, high, low, close prices per business day as well as daily volume data.
+Another dataset that we'll be using for our purpose is google stock dataset which has information about stock open, high, low, and close prices per business day as well as daily volume data.

 from bokeh.sampledata.stocks import GOOG as google